 When your body gets superheated:

-Dr. Rimmerman advises patients to keep safety in mind even when relaxing in a Jacuzzi.
-“My best advice is to make sure the water temperature is not too high, to stay hydrated, and if you choose to use a hot tub or sauna — especially if you are a heart patient — engage in the activity for only brief periods of time.”
+You should always keep safety in mind ― even when relaxing in a Jacuzzi, Dr. Rimmerman says.
+“My best advice is to make sure the water temperature is not too high, to stay hydrated, and if you choose to use a hot tub or sauna ― especially if you are a heart patient ― engage in the activity for only brief periods of time.”